Delhi hospitals have enough oxygen for 6-7 days: Satyendar Jain | Health

 Delhi hospitals have enough oxygen for 6-7 days: Satyendar Jain

-He said Delhi reported a positivity rate of 6.47 per cent on Tuesday.
-The average positivity rate for the last 7 days stood at 7 per cent.
-It was 8.5-9 per cent in the recent past.
+He said Delhi reported 6.47 per cent COVID-19 positivity rate on Tuesday.
+The average positivity rate for the last seven days stood at 7 per cent.
+It was 8.5-9 per cent in the near past.
 Since the beginning of the pandemic, the cumulative positivity rate has come down from 12 per cent to 9 per cent.

-"The positivity rate has plateaued out a bit and a downward trend will there in a week or two," he said..
+"The positivity rate has plateaued out a bit and there will be a downward trend in a week or two," he said.
+Jain also said the government is going to appeal against the Delhi High Court stay on the city government's order directing private hospitals to reserve 80 per cent of the ICU beds for COVID-19 patients.
+"We are very hopeful...
+We had issued the directions after careful considerations.
+It is a very dynamic situation.
+Such a pandemic occurs once in a hundred years.
+The Delhi government is taking steps according to the situation," he said.

+Jain said the number of dengue cases in the city is lower so far this season as compared to last year.
+"We have been running a dedicated awareness campaign '10 Hafte 10 Baje 10 Minute' which proved very successful last year too," he said, adding there is no need for setting up dengue wards in hospitals this year.

 - READ MORE ON: